 In short, baking soda does offer the aforementioned benefits, but it's a super fine line you're walking between reaping said benefits and quickly veering into irritated skin territory.
 It's why both doctors we spoke with warn against using it as part of a DIY acne-fighting routine.

 How to Use It

 If you still want to take baking soda for a test run, remember that, first and foremost, the oilier your skin is, the less likely you are to run into issues.
 In other words, if your complexion is dry and sensitive to begin with, this is definitely not the ingredient for you.
 Secondly, small amounts used infrequently are safest.
 Nussbaum suggests mixing approximately two teaspoons of baking soda with enough water to form a paste-like consistency and applying it as a targeted spot treatment onto blemishes only.
 To clarify, don't slather it across your entire complexion as an all-over face mask.
-Leave it on for five to 10 minutes before gently rinsing with tepid water—and do this no more than once per week, she says.
-Since there's also a high potential of it drying out your skin, be extra diligent about SPF usage; skin that's been stripped of oils may also be more photosensitive, so always apply sunscreen afterwards, she says.
+Leave it on for five to 10 minutes before gently rinsing with tepid water—and do this no more than once per week, Nussbaum says.
+Since there's also a potential of it drying out your skin, be extra diligent about moisturizing and SPF usage.

 At the end of the day, that box of Arm & Hammer is going to get plenty of use for other purposes and acne-fighting doesn't need to be one of them.

 How are baking soda and toothpaste used as a spot treatment?